-- Western loading dock: - No more than 1 truck movement per 15 minute period during night time periods (10pm-7am). - Detailed acoustic assessment of mechanical services should be conducted at CC stage, once primary external plant selections are completed.
-This assessment can then recommend suitable ameliorative treatments to ensure compliance with relevant noise goals. - See sections 6.6 above for construction noise controls.
-Provided these steps are taken, construction noise will be managed in accordance with the OEH Interim Construction Noise Guideline. - See sections and 6.7 above for construction vibration controls.
+- Western loading dock: - No more than 1 truck movement per 15 minute period during night time periods (10pm-7am). - Detailed assessment of mechanical services should be conducted at CC stage, once primary external plant selections are completed. - See sections 6.6 above for construction noise controls.
+Provided these steps are taken, construction noise will be managed in accordance with the DECCW Interim Construction Noise Guideline. - See sections and 6.7 above for construction vibration controls.
 Provided these steps are taken, construction vibration will be managed in accordance with the project goals.